Mar-Issah/Grocery-List/README.md

 # Grocery List
-A web application to demonstrate my skills in HTML5, CSS3 and JavaScript.
+A web application to demonstrate my skills in HTML5, CSS3 and JavaScript

 ## About The Project
 This app allows you to create a grocery/ shopping list on your computer